ygeorgiev-axway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_APICatalog_overview.md

 * Set a payload size (in KB).
 If the response is bigger than the configured value, the response is downloaded as file.
 Defaults to blank, which means that downloads are disabled.
 * Swagger UI layout of REST APIs.
 You can choose from:

-  * **Multi-column** - a navigation to each endpoint appears and floats in a left column.
+    * **Multi-column**: A Two-column view, in which methods are listed on the left side, and the details of a selected method are listed on the right side.
 This is the default option in API Portal.
-  * **Single-column** - the layout the official Swagger UI is shipped with.
+    * **Single-column**: The official layout shipped with the Swagger UI.
 * Show or hide code examples in endpoint details when using AMPLIFY rendering tool.
 Defaults to shown.
 * Show or hide `externalDocs` along with its description.
 * Choose colors for the different methods.